open-telemetry/opentelemetry.io/content/en/docs/languages/go/getting-started.md

 </details>

-Along with the trace, a log messages will be emitted to the console.
+Along with the trace, log messages are emitted to the console.

 <details>
 <summary>View example output</summary>